Layer-Wise Data-Free CNN Compression: Introduction

-As CNNs continue moving from cloud computing centers to edge devices, the need for efficient algorithms for compression has also arisen.
-The increasing popularity of federated learning \cite{federated} has increased the importance of on-device algorithms for efficient machine learning.
+As CNNs move from cloud computing centers to edge devices, the need for efficient algorithms for compression has also arisen.
+The increasing popularity of federated learning \cite{federated} has emphasized the importance of efficient on-device machine learning algorithms.
 Additionally, models deployed to edge devices may need to be compressed on-the-fly to support certain use cases.
 For example, models running on edge devices in areas of low connectivity may need to compress themselves when battery power is low.
-Such edge devices usually do not have enough storage to hold a variety of models with different performance profiles.
-Thus, we are interested in the problem of data-free model compression in the low-compute setting.
+Such edge devices usually do not have enough storage to hold a variety of models with different performance profiles \cite{edgehardware}.
+To enable these use cases requires efficient data-free network compression.

-We propose a simple and efficient method for achieving high compression rates for data-free network compression.
+We propose a simple and efficient method for data-free network compression.
 Our method is a layer-wise optimization based on the teacher-student paradigm \cite{KnowledgeDistillation}.
-A pretrained model is used as a teacher that will help train a compressed student model.
-During optimization, we generate data to approximate the input to a layer of the teacher network and use it to optimize the corresponding layer in the compressed student network.
-Figure \ref{fig:method} illustrates an overview of our method.
-This layer-wise optimization approach allows us to converge quickly while still maintaining high accuracy, resulting in a significantly more efficient compression process than end-to-end network optimization \cite{GAN,DI}.
+A pretrained model is used as a ``teacher'' that will help train a compressed ``student'' model.
+During our layer-wise optimization, we generate data to approximate the input to a layer of the teacher network.
+We use this data to optimize the corresponding layer in the compressed student network.
+Figures ~\ref{alg} and ~\ref{fig:layerwise_optim} illustrate an overview of our method.

-Our method can be integrated with any compression scheme for the student network.
-In this paper, we show how network quantization and weight pruning can be used.
-We precondition the network to bring weights across layers to a similar scale, then we use BatchNorm \cite{BatchNorm} statistics to generate data used for layer-wise quantization and pruning.
-Our method is orders of magnitude more efficient than comparable generative methods.
-We achieve state-of-the-art results for data-free quantization of MobileNetV1 \cite{MobileNet}, MobileNetV2 \cite{MobileNetV2}, and ResNet \cite{ResNet} on the challenging ImageNet \cite{ImageNet} dataset, even when comparing against high-computation methods.
-We also outperform computationally efficient baselines for pruning, and improve upon the results of computationally expensive generative methods by combining our method with them.
+Our contributions are as follows.
+(1) We demonstrate that network compression can be broken into a series of layer-wise compression problems.
+(2) We develop a generic, computationally efficient algorithm for compressing a network using generated data.
+(3) We demonstrate the efficacy of our algorithm when compressing with quantization and pruning.
+(4) We achieve higher accuracy in our compressed models than related works.